-I've added David's official playlist from Youtube above which features a huge array of songs from his phenomenal career.
+I've added EMI's official playlist from Youtube above which features a huge twenty songs from David's phenomenal career.

 The music and fashion of David Bowie was, of course, extremely influential, and he always managed to surprise us with something new, unexpected or even groundbreaking - you were never truly sure of what to expect from each new album as he kept on reinventing himself again and again.

 I could write many pages about the white duke, but as this is a website dedicated to the 1980s, I will remain focused on his work from that very decade.

 Overall, Bowie released 27 hit singles during the 80s, including a couple with his much underrated band Tin Machine at the end of the decade.
 I ignored what the critics were saying and bought the self-titled, first Tin Machine album.
 A bit of a risk, I know, but I absolutely loved the rawness of it - some critics just didn't get it!

 Scary Monsters (and Super Creeps) 1980

 The first album of the 80s (Bowie's 14th overall) was a fantastic way to start a new decade.
 This was also the final album to be released on the RCA record label.
 It was critically acclaimed and reached the top of the album charts in the UK, Australia and New Zealand.

 Scary Monsters was an unconventional and ferocious mix of electro pop and punk-influenced rock, although it's mostly the latter.
 Amongst the art rock, Bowie managed to ingeniously create a more commercial sound for the singles which helped to rake in the cash.
 It's a matter of opinion as to whether he should have done so, although even the best of musicians have to earn a living.